usimd/pi-gen-action/README.md

     # exist, it will be created (including its parents).
     pi-gen-dir: pi-gen

+    # GitHub repository to fetch pi-gen from, must be a fork from RPi-Distro/pi-gen.
+    pi-gen-repository: RPi-Distro/pi-gen

     # Release version of pi-gen to use.
 This can both be a branch or tag name known in
     # the pi-gen repository.
     pi-gen-version: arm64